 When you use client software to visit the camera and you have changed the server port number, you have to input the correct server port number in login interface to access to the camera.

-- Enhanced SDK Service Port: The default server port number is 8443, and it can be changed to any port number ranges from 2000 to 65535. - WebSocket Port: The default port number is 7681. - WebSockets Port: The default server port number is 7682.
+• Enhanced SDK Service Port: The default server port number is 8443, and it can be changed to any port number ranges from 2000 to 65535.